Juglans nigra 70-90'

 Highly valued cabinet and veneer wood.
 Husks, leaves and roots common in herbal medicine for anti-fungal properties.
 Husks also yield a rich brown dye.
 Deep taproot.

 Prefers moist well-drained soils, pH 6-7.
-Roots give off a compound called juglone that inhibits competing plants, so don’t plant one too close to your garden.
+Roots give off a compound called juglone that inhibits some plants, so don’t plant one too close to your garden.
 Space trees about 50' apart for nut production, 20' apart for lumber.
 May begin to bear fruit in 5-10 years.
-Some say multiple trees needed for pollination but we’ve seen enough solo trees with large nut crops to say that you only need one.
+Some say multiple trees needed for pollination but we’ve seen enough solo trees with large nut crops to say you only need one.
 Native to eastern U.S. though not quite into Maine.
 Z4.
 Maine Grown.
 (1-3' bare-root trees)